pkiel/notebook/_posts/2022-06-20-LangdonSkeletonAnalysis.md

 apart skeleton grown under treatment conditions in the Old Growth section.

-It is important to remember that the density is also a factor of the coral’s growth and not its treatment group.
-Therefore, we should standardize the density of the new material to its vertical growth.
+It is important to remember that the skeletal density is also a factor of the coral’s growth and not solely its treatment group.
+Therefore, we should standardize the density of the new material to its vertical growth to subtract the variability of the coral’s growth from its treatment effect.
+When this is done, we begin to see significant differences in standardized skeletal density among treatment groups both in the New Growth and Old Growth materials.

 ## Statistical Testing

+### Both Materials

 ![](/notebook/images/unnamed-chunk-4-1.png)<!-- -->